 The Resources web page gives you access to hardening guides (e.g- .
 AXIS OS Hardening Guide, AXIS Camera Station System Hardening Guide and Axis Network Switches Hardening Guide), policy documents and more.
-Axis also offers an e-learning course on cybersecurity.
+Axis also offers e-learning courses on cybersecurity.

-Where can I go to find the latest firmware for my device?
+Where can I go to find the latest operating system for my device?

-Go to Firmware and search for your product.
+Go to device software and search for your product.

-How can I easily upgrade the firmware on my device?
+How can I easily upgrade the operating system on my device?

-To upgrade your device firmware, you can use Axis video management software like AXIS Companion or AXIS Camera Station, or tools like AXIS Device Manager and AXIS Device Manager Extend.
+To upgrade your device software, you can use Axis video management software like AXIS Companion or AXIS Camera Station, or tools like AXIS Device Manager and AXIS Device Manager Extend.